The following is for guidance only and has no part of any relevant ordinance, harbours regulations or contractual requirements.

 All ropes left permanently attached to any mooring, buoys or berths in the harbours are to be non buoyant.
 Floating ropes found anywhere in the harbours will be removed.

-In the event of concern over matters of health and safety or to report a hazard you have identified, please email brief details to email@example.com.
+In the event of concern over matters of safety and security or to report a hazard you have identified, please report these using Guernsey Harbours' Hazard Reporting System.

 Insurance 17 knots and over